Following in Hemingway’s Northern Michigan Footsteps

 Summers in northern Michigan were magical for Ernest.
 It was here that his passion for the outdoors was fostered, where his love of writing blossomed and where he set many of his short stories – specifically The Nick Adams Stories and Torrents of Spring.

-The Michigan Hemingway Society is recently updated its self-guided Michigan Hemingway Tour map of sites throughout Bay View, Petoskey, Horton Bay, Walloon Lake, and the Pigeon River area near Gaylord.
+The Michigan Hemingway Society has recently updated its self-guided Michigan Hemingway Tour map of sites throughout Bay View, Petoskey, Horton Bay, Walloon Lake, and the Pigeon River area near Gaylord.
 Most sites are identified by a 15-inch by 15-inch bronze historical plaque printed with a brief history.

 Petoskey claims the majority of these historic sites, including the Pere Marquette Railroad Station (currently the Little Traverse History Museum near the marina, which features several Hemingway artifacts on display) and the Grand Rapids & Indiana Railroad Station (on the corner of Bay and Lewis Streets).